Resource

 13 Jul 2021

-We want to work with retailers to bring more inclusively-designed home products to the market, such as eye-level ovens and walk-in showers, that work for all of us at every age.
+We want more retailers to bring inclusively designed home products to the market, such as eye-level ovens and walk-in showers, that work for all of us at every age.

-We believe the retail market offers an important opportunity to meet the needs of the UK’s ageing population, which cannot be fulfilled by specialist retailers alone.
+Ageing Better believes the wider retail market offers an important opportunity to meet the needs of the UK’s ageing population, which cannot be fulfilled by specialist retailers (who focus on retailing ageing or disability-specific products) alone.
+They should consider how our needs for home products change throughout our lives.